Catholic Charismatic Renewal

-The Catholic Charismatic Renewal is a movement within the Catholic Church that is part of the wider charismatic movement across historic Christian churches.
+The Catholic Charismatic Renewal (CCR) is a movement within the Catholic Church and part of the wider Charismatic movement that spread across various Christian denominations.

-The Renewal has been described as a "current of grace".
+The Catholic Charismatic Renewal has been described as a "current of grace".
 It began in 1967 when Catholics from Duquesne University attended a Protestant worship service and claimed to have been "baptized in the Holy Spirit".
-It is heavily influenced by American Protestantism, especially Pentecostalism, with an emphasis on having a "personal relationship with Jesus", deep emotional experiences, and expressing the "gifts of the Holy Spirit".
+It is heavily influenced by American Protestantism, especially Evangelicalism and Pentecostalism, emphasizing a "personal relationship with Jesus", deep emotional experiences, and expressing the "gifts of the Holy Spirit".

-Cardinal Leo Jozef Suenens described charismatic renewal as: "not a specific Movement; the Renewal is not a Movement in the common sociological sense; it does not have founders, it is not homogeneous and it includes a great variety of realities; it is a current of grace, a renewing breath of the Spirit for all members of the Church, laity, religious, priests and bishops.
-It is a challenge for us all.
-One does not form part of the Renewal, rather, the Renewal becomes a part of us provided that we accept the grace it offers us” According to Fr.
-Raniero Cantalamessa, "He [Jesus Christ] is no longer just a set of theses and dogmas.... no longer just an object of worship and of remembrance but a living reality in the Spirit".
+Cardinal Leo Joseph Suenens described the Catholic Charismatic Renewal as "not a specific Movement [...] it does not have founders, it is not homogeneous and it includes a great variety of realities; it is a current of grace, a renewing breath of the Spirit for all members of the Church, laity, religious, priests and bishops [...]
+One does not form part of the Renewal, rather, the Renewal becomes a part of us provided that we accept the grace it offers us.”
+According to the Preacher of the Papal Household, Cardinal Raniero Cantalamessa, "[Jesus Christ] is no longer just a set of theses and dogmas. [...]
+No longer just an object of worship and of remembrance but a living reality in the Spirit".